-Pursuant to section 94 of the Local Government Act 2009.
-Council will make and levy a special charge for the provision of reticulated sewerage to Causeway Township.
+Pursuant to section 94 of the Local Government Act 2009, Council will make and levy a special charge for the provision of reticulated sewerage to Causeway Township.

-Adopted/Approved: Adopted, 11 July 2019 Portfolio: Office of the CEO Version: 7 Business Unit: Finance and Business Excellence The rateable land to which the charge applies is every parcel of rateable land within the areas separately described on a map titled 'Causeway Township Sewerage Benefited Area' (see Attachment 2).
+The rateable land to which the charge applies is every parcel of rateable land within the areas separately described on a map titled 'Causeway Township Sewerage Benefited Area' (see Attachment 2).